ifaz-alam/maze.io/README.md

 ### What is Elo?

-Elo is a method for rating player skill based on game outcomes:
+Elo is a method for rating player skill based on game outcomes.
+It is based on a zero-sum concept, where every point gained by a winning player is taken from the losing player, making it a direct exchange of points:

 - If a higher-rated player beats a lower-rated one, their Elo increases slightly.
 - If a lower-rated player wins against a stronger opponent, they gain more points.